While cruises are generally an amazing experience overall, unfortunately it only takes a few minutes to ruin the entire trip. What do we mean by that?

 WE MAY BE ABLE TO HELP

 If you've paid by credit card, contact your credit card company and inform them of the situation.
-If they will honor a chargeback, they will require an independent jewelry appraisal by a qualified expert (such as a GIA Graduate Gemologist and member of the NAJA).
+If they will honor a chargeback, they will require an independent jewelry appraisal by a qualified expert (such as a GIA Graduate Gemologist and Certified Member of the NAJA).

 We'll provide you with the necessary appraisal documentation required by your credit card company.